Tim Cook’s Idaho visit shows Apple can’t just donate its way into schools

 As a result, Apple’s current problem is one any fifth-grade math student could understand: multiplication.
 Students need laptops with physical keyboards, and the entry price for a keyboard-equipped Chromebook is around $200.
 Multiply that times 500 students, and the school’s cost is $100,000.
 By comparison, Apple’s least expensive laptop is $999, which would cost nearly $500,000 for 500 students.
 Even dropping down to the most basic iPad model with a third-party keyboard case, a school would still pay $400 per student — twice the cost of a Chromebook.

-I’ll be the first to admit that few problems are actually as easy to fix as they superficially appear to be, and just saying “it’s about price, stupid” doesn’t mean that it’s actually that simple.
+I’ll be the first to admit that few problems are as easy to fix as they superficially appear to be, and just saying “it’s about price, stupid” doesn’t mean that it’s actually that simple.
 But after the release of this year’s iPads (which I reviewed back in March), it should be more than obvious that Apple’s pricing strategy isn’t working for schools.
 The company marketed its latest 9.7-inch iPad directly to students and educators, adding a faster processor and Pencil support.
 But if you look at the results of that marketing effort, iPad unit sales barely changed from last year’s numbers.
 I’d submit that sales remained stagnant because the iPad’s entry price stayed the same, and the key feature schools were looking for — a physical keyboard — still wasn’t included.

 There’s no question that Apple’s latest entry-level iPad is a better and more versatile device than a basic Chromebook.
 It has a better processor, twin cameras, augmented reality support, a million games, support for the first Apple Pencil, and so on.
 But most schools don’t care more about those things than price, and to the extent they do, they’ll buy hundreds of Chromebooks and have students share a handful of iPads.